rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

       absorbency          : 0.11
       covered (%)         : 33.33
       determinateness (%) : 50.00
-      - most credible action(s) = { }

-Our previous robust best choice recommendation remains, in this example here, **stable** (see :numref:`unOpposed5` Line 6).
+Our previous *robust best choice recommendation* remains, in this example here, **stable** (see :numref:`unOpposed5` Line 6).
 We recover indeed the best choice recommendation ['p2', 'p4'], independently of the very importance weight one may eventually allocate to each one of the three decision objectives.
-Yet notice that decision alternative 'p7' appears to be at the same time a potential *best* as well as a potential *worst* choice recommendation (see Lines 6 and 14).
+Yet, notice that decision alternative *p7* appears to be at the same time a potential *best* as well as a potential *worst* choice recommendation (see Lines 6 and 13).

-We may visualize this unopposed robustness result in :numref:`unopDigraph` below.
+We may visualize this **unopposed robustness** result in :numref:`unopDigraph` below.

     >>> (~(-uopg)).exportGraphViz(fileName = 'unopDigraph',\
                                  bestChoice = ['p2', 'p4'],\